Graduate Admissions

 Transferability of credits earned

 The transferability of credits earned at Hayward University is solely at the discretion of the institution to which you may consider transferring.
-Similarly, the acceptance of a Business Administration degree earned at Hayward University is entirely at the discretion of the receiving institution.
-If the credits or degree you earn at Hayward University are not acknowledged by the institution to which you intend to transfer, there is a possibility that you may need to retake some or all of your coursework at the new institution.
-To safeguard your educational goals, it is crucial to confirm that attending Hayward University aligns with your intended academic path.
-This may involve reaching out to the prospective transfer institution after attending Hayward University to ascertain whether your credits and degree will be recognized.
-In situations where you need an official transcript for the purpose of transferring from Hayward University to another institution before completing your degree, please note that there is a $100 fee for obtaining an official transcript.
-Furthermore, students currently enrolled at Hayward University who have taken or are currently taking classes at a different academic institution have the option to apply for a credit transfer.
+Likewise, the acceptance of a Theology degree earned at Hayward University is entirely at the discretion of the receiving institution.
+If the credits or degree you earn at Hayward University are not recognized by the institution to which you intend to transfer, you may need to retake some or all of your coursework at the new institution.
+To protect your educational goals, it is crucial to verify that attending Hayward University aligns with your intended academic path.
+This may involve contacting the prospective transfer institution to ascertain whether your credits and degree will be recognized.
+In cases where you require an official transcript for the purpose of transferring from Hayward University to another institution before completing your degree, please note that there is a $100 fee for obtaining an official transcript.
+Additionally, students currently enrolled at Hayward University who have taken or are currently taking courses at another institution may apply for a credit transfer.
 It's important to note that Hayward University has not established a formal transfer agreement with any other college or university.
 This policy underscores the need for careful consideration and proactive communication to ensure a smooth transition and alignment of academic goals between institutions.

 External Transfer Credits (from other institutions)

 Hayward University is committed to a thorough and individualized assessment of every credit transferred to its courses and programs.
-Each course credit undergoes a comprehensive evaluation, considering various factors such as the course description, test results (if applicable), and any supplementary information provided during the application process.
-Applicants who wish to initiate a transfer credit request are encouraged to submit a complete request within seven days of receiving a qualifying email from the Office of Admissions.
+Each course credit undergoes a comprehensive evaluation, considering factors such as the course description, test results (if applicable), and any supplementary information provided during the application process.
+Applicants wishing to initiate a transfer credit request are encouraged to submit a complete request within seven days of receiving a qualifying email from the Office of Admissions.
 This timely submission may facilitate the completion of the Transfer Credit process.
-Hayward University has the potential to award up to 18 transfer credits toward the fulfillment of an Theology program.
+Hayward University has the potential to award up to 18 transfer credits toward fulfilling a Theology program.

-It is important to note that applicants failing to pay the Evaluation Fee and transfer their credits into their Hayward University transcript within the stipulated timeframe will be considered as having declined the offer of transfer credit, and their transfer credit application will be closed.
-For applicants seeking to appeal a rejected transfer credit decision, Hayward University provides the option for a re-review.
-This can be initiated by writing to the Office of Transfer Credit at Transfer.Credit@Hayward.university.
+It is important to note that applicants who fail to pay the Evaluation Fee and transfer their credits into their Hayward University transcript within the stipulated timeframe will be considered as having declined the offer of transfer credit, and their transfer credit application will be closed.
+For those seeking to appeal a rejected transfer credit decision, Hayward University provides the option for a re-review, which can be initiated by writing to the Office of Transfer Credit at Transfer.Credit@Hayward.university.
 The university adheres to its credit transfer policy, accessible on the Hayward University website.

-This commitment to a fair and transparent transfer credit evaluation process reflects Hayward University's dedication to recognizing and acknowledging the academic achievements of its students, while ensuring alignment with its established policies and procedures.
+This commitment to a fair and transparent transfer credit evaluation process reflects Hayward University's dedication to recognizing and acknowledging the academic achievements of its students while ensuring alignment with established policies and procedures.

 Student Verification

-The verification of a student's identity at Hayward University is a crucial process that commences during the application stage.
+The verification of a student's identity at Hayward University is a critical process that begins during the application stage.
 The Office of Admissions mandates that all academic documents submitted must either be original or notarized.
 Notarizations are considered acceptable if they are authenticated by the issuing institution, a notary public, or the Ministry of Education.

-In instances where there are inconsistencies detected in the documentation provided, applicants are requested to furnish additional information to ensure accuracy and authenticity.
-Importantly, Hayward University does not impose any charges associated with the process of verifying student identity.
+In cases where inconsistencies are detected in the documentation provided, applicants may be requested to furnish additional information to ensure accuracy and authenticity.
+Importantly, Hayward University does not impose any charges related to the process of verifying student identity.
 This commitment to verifying the authenticity of academic documents underscores Hayward University's dedication to upholding the integrity of its admissions process and maintaining the credibility of academic achievements.
-The adherence to established verification procedures contributes to a trustworthy and transparent educational environment for all students.
+Adhering to established verification procedures contributes to a trustworthy and transparent educational environment for all students.

 Review of Documentation

-Any document submitted at any stage of the admissions process at Hayward University may undergo review by relevant institutions.
-This includes the institution that issued the documentation and, if necessary, an established foreign evaluation service capable of establishing degree comparability.
-Hayward University has the flexibility to accept evaluations from credible sources, and students are encouraged to reach out to the Office of Admissions at admissions@Hayward.university for additional information or clarification.
+Any document submitted at any stage of the admissions process at Hayward University may undergo review by relevant institutions, including the one that issued the documentation and, if necessary, an established foreign evaluation service capable of establishing degree comparability.
+Hayward University has the flexibility to accept evaluations from credible sources, and students are encouraged to contact the Office of Admissions at admissions@hayward.university for additional information or clarification.
 This policy emphasizes the importance of thorough documentation review to ensure the accuracy and legitimacy of academic credentials throughout the admissions process at Hayward University.
 The university's commitment to maintaining high standards in credential evaluation contributes to the integrity of its academic programs and the overall trustworthiness of its educational environment.

 Making Our Decision